lvazic/StockTradingInsights/README.md

 </br>
 Core package contains classes in charge for data collection, NMF algorithm and JSON generation. </br>
 Faktorizuj class in sysop package executes the whole operation by invoking methods of classes from core package. </br>
-Kontroler class in logic package invokes the static method of Faktorizuj class to execute the operation </br>
+Kontroler class in logic package invokes the static method of Faktorizuj class to execute the operation.  </br>
-MainForm class in gui package implements user interface through which a user can select stocks to be analyzed as well as the number of features the algorithm should use. </br>
+System can be invoked using RESTful web service by forwarding parameters such as number of features and company names via HTTP GET request. </br>
+User interface is web based and it is used for selecting stocks, number of features and visualization of results.</br>
-After the end of operation execution generated JSON with features data will be sent to Javascript for visualization.
-Visualizations are presented in user's default web browser.
+After the end of operation execution generated JSON with features data will be sent to client for visualization.

 # 5. Results Example
 As input, three stocks were selected: Google (GOOG), Yahoo!
-(YHOO) and Apple (AAPL).
+(YHOO) and Motorola (MSI).
 10 features were requested to be extracted for trading volume of these three stocks. </br>
 After processing, the result page contains 2 charts per each feature: one for stock to feature expression and the other one for date to feature expression. </br>

 Let's take a look at an example: </br></br>
 ![alt tag](doc/img/example.jpg)
 </br>

-We can determine that AAPL stock is extremely expressed in this feature, and that the dates mostly expressed to this feature are September 3rd 2014 and May 30th 2014.
-Searching for news article about Apple published on these dates gives us context:
+We can determine that YHOO stock is extremely expressed in this feature, and that the top two dates mostly related to this feature are September 19th 2014 and January 28th 2015.
+Searching for news article about Yahoo! published on these dates gives us context:
-</br>On September 3rd 2014 Apple's stock went down after Samsung's event in Berlin when they revealed Samsung Gear device, erasing $26 billion of the Apple’s market capitalization in one day.
-<br>On May 30th 2014 Apple's stock reached top price for the last year and a half due to investor optimism connected to recent Beat acquisition and expectation of Apple's Worldwide Developers Conference where new product and services are usually unveiled.</br></br>
+</br>On September 19th 2014 Yahoo!'s stocks went down 2.7 percent after Alibaba Group Holding, which Yahoo owns a stake in, made its stock market debut.Yahoo, which sold more than 120 million of its 524 million Alibaba shares in the initial public offering, declined to $40.93 at the close in New York.
+<br>On January 28th 2015 Yahoo Chief Executive Marissa Mayer unveiled a plan to split off the company's 40-percent stake in Alibaba into a new company called SpinCo, so the company could avoid a potential tax bill of up to $16 billion under a traditional sale of the stake.
+Shares in Yahoo jumped almost 7 percent to $51.2 in after-hours trading on Tuesday as investors cheered the plan.</br></br>
 This feature is a good example why using trading volume instead of closing price is better for identifying interesting features in stock trading data.

 # 6. Acknowledgements